glue-viz/glue/doc/getting_started.rst

-data set may have several attributes -- in this case, we have the primary pixel information, Pixel coordinate information (i.e. the x or y location of each pixel in pixel space), and world coordinate information (in this case, the galactic latitude and longitude of each pixel).
+data set may have several attributes -- in this case, we have the primary pixel information, Pixel coordinate information (i.e. the x or y location of each pixel in pixel space), and world coordinate information (in this case, the RA and Dec of each pixel).
 Select the ``Primary`` component.

+.. tip:: Glue automaticaly parses FITS headers, to derive information about the pixel and world coordinate system of images.

 Adjusting Contrast
 ------------------